Fellowship Program Director: Jennifer Kanakry, M.D.

 The NIH provides a unique opportunity for physicians interested in academic careers to develop and integrate their clinical and basic research interests.
 After three years of accredited hematology oncology training, fellows are board-eligible in hematology and oncology.
 The initial 18 months of clinical rotations are conducted on in-patient ward and outpatient clinical rotations in hematopoietic stem cell transplantation, lymphoma, leukemia, solid-tumor oncology, bone marrow failure, sickle cell hemoglobinopathies, and hematology oncology consults at the one of the most prestigious medical research facilities in the world, the NIH Clinical Center.
-Additional structured clinical rotations are performed in hematology oncology clinics and consults at the Georgetown, Washington Hospital Center, and Washington VA medical centers; Georgetown University; University of Maryland; and on the acute leukemia service at Johns Hopkins Hospital.
-Each rotation includes regular daily rounds for teaching and patient care purposes.
+Additional structured clinical rotations are performed in hematology oncology clinics and consults at Georgetown University Hospital, Sibley Memorial Hospital, Washington Hospital Center, George Washington University Hospital, Johns Hopkins Hospital, and University of Maryland Medical Center.
 The conference schedule includes regularly scheduled journal clubs, tumor boards, flipped classrooms, core lecture series, board reviews, multi-disciplinary rounds, and weekly fellowship conferences for which the fellow is responsible for presenting analyses of clinical or research problems.
-Internationally recognized clinical investigators are invited weekly for CCR grand rounds, monthly within the NHLBI DIR, and at multiple venues throughout the intramural and extramural research programs at NIH.
-A lecture series in hematologic malignancies is conducted weekly by senior staff.
 A formal training program in clinical trials research resulting in a master's degree is offered collaboratively with Duke University, and fellows may apply to participate during their second or subsequent years.
 At their discretion, fellows may choose to pursue a two-year program (1 year clinical rotations, 1 year research and ½ day continuity clinic) leading to board eligibility in either hematology or oncology alone (single track training).
 Fellows may also seek training in Cancer Prevention during their research time or as a pre-specified track upon entry into the program.